-Following on from the successful opening of Bisate Lodge, Magashi Camp represents Wilderness Safaris’ second venture in Rwanda.
-Situated in Akagera National Park, Magashi will overlook the wonderfully named Lake Rwanyakazinga, and is ideally placed to offer guests an unforgettable introduction to this previously little-visited National Park.
+Following the successful opening of Bisate Lodge, Magashi Camp represents Wilderness Safaris’ second venture in Rwanda.
+Situated in Akagera National Park, Magashi will overlook the wonderfully named Lake Rwanyakazinga.
+It is ideally placed to offer guests an unforgettable introduction to this previously little-visited National Park.
 Akagera is coming back to life thanks to the reintroduction of both lions and black rhinos, which now live alongside resident hippos, crocodiles, plains game and more elusive species such as sitatunga and shoebills.
 Akagera’s mosaic of habitats includes open plains, woodlands, lakes, and swamps.

 Lekkerwater Beach Lodge